 It's been people like you.

-Well, you're very kind of today.
+You're very kind of heroes today.

 They have disrupted that.

-That is about it's it's the hype.
+That is about the hype.

 Where do we go from here?

-Or is it going to take the executive branch demanding that everything get sent over to Congress, which I guess the president has the authority to do.
+Or is it going to take the executive branch demanding that everything get sent over to Congress, which I guess the president has the authority to do?

 Does he need to involve himself in that?